amodsachintha/amodsachintha.github.io/_posts/2019-03-16-configuring-travis-ci-for-github.markdown

 ## Steps, Follow ‘em 👌

-Head on to [Travis CI](https://travis-ci.org ) and signup using your GitHib account.
+Head on to [Travis CI](https://travis-ci.org ) and signup using your GitHub account.
 Travis CI will then prompt for authorization on your repositories.

 ![Signup](/assets/travis-ci/signup.PNG "Signup on Travis CI")